-On Saturday evening we enjoyed a unique dinner event with my sister and her husband.
-We traveled to Mars Hill, North Carolina for an excellent farm to table dining experience at The Farmer’s Hands Homestead.
-We were going to be exploring the farm and gardens before dinner, so we were encouraged to wear comfortable walking shoes and dress casually.
+On Saturday evening, we enjoyed a unique dinner event with my sister and her husband.
+We traveled to Mars Hill, North Carolina, for an excellent farm-to-table dining experience at The Farmer’s Hands Homestead.
+We would be exploring the farm and gardens before dinner, so we were encouraged to wear comfortable walking shoes and dress casually.
 The Natural Style Personality would be very comfortable at this event.

-The women who share the natural style personality wear very little if any makeup (think lip balm instead of lipstick).
+The women who share the natural style personality wear very little makeup (think lip balm instead of lipstick).
 Their nails are short and natural.
 They enjoy a wash and wear hairstyle in their natural color and low comfortable shoes.
 Their color choices are neutral, and if they ever wear prints, they are small and faded out.
-The clothing is loose fitting and often includes natural fabrics.
-If the natural woman wears any jewelry at all, it will likely be a small ring with sentimental value such as a wedding ring or birthstone ring and possibly a watch.
+The clothing is loose-fitting and often includes natural fabrics.
+If the natural woman wears any jewelry, it will likely be a small ring with sentimental value, such as a wedding ring or birthstone ring and possibly a watch.

-Natural is not my primary personality trait, so I included a bold French Kande necklace and dark sunglasses to make this look my own.
-The delicate Murano glass gold and silver ring I am wearing was sent to me by Uno Alla Volta.
+Natural is not my primary personality trait, so I included a bold necklace and dark sunglasses to make this look my own.
 The lightweight textured cotton shirt/jacket is by Focus via ShopMyFairLady.com here.
-(They are still giving us a 15% discount this month with the code (June17).
 The tank top and ankle jeans are my basics from Chico’s.
 The loafers are by Born Shoes from a couple of years ago.

 Now on to the photos from our delightful evening on the farm.

 The evening provided Mr. Mickey with his first experience of sipping wine from a mason jar while sitting on the front porch listening to mountain music.